You have access to this full article to experience the outstanding content available to SPE members and JPT subscribers.

 The Permian produces far more gas but has the advantage of being close to growing markets for it—chemical plants, export pipelines to Mexico, and natural gas liquefaction facilities—while North Dakota is a distant option for Midwestern markets well supplied by other plays.

-Limited pipeline capacity means those shippers without contracts ensuring they can move their gas are paid little or less than nothing—prices at Waha gas hub in West Texas repeatedly sank into negative territory over the winter, and pipeline shortages will linger until a big new pipeline goes into service.
+Limited pipeline capacity means those shippers without contracts ensuring they can move their gas are paid little or less than nothing—prices at Waha gas hub in west Texas repeatedly sank into negative territory over the winter, and pipeline shortages will linger until a big new pipeline goes into service.

 Oil pipeline construction also has lagged supply growth in the Bakken.
 Trains and trucks can ship oil, but that is a costly option.
 North Dakota oil regulators reported that Bakken prices hovered around $50/bbl early this year when the benchmark US oil grade was about $10/bbl higher.

-While a lot of talk has centered on shifting the focus from growth to earnings, when Rystad analyzed the performance of 40 companies in the shale oil business, they found that only four took in more cash than they spent on capital expenditures during the first quarter.
+While a lot of talk has centered on shifting the focus from growth to earnings, when Rystad analyzed the performance of 40 companies in the shale oil business, it found that only four took in more cash than they spent on capital expenditures during the first quarter.
 That is a step backward from previous quarters, when twice as many companies were in the positive zone.